cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Does your Plugin support Product Refund? =

-Our existing plugin does not track product refund data, however you can buy our <a href="http://bit.ly/1yFqA04" target="_blank">paid plugin</a> to get access to product Refund data
+Our existing plugin does not track product refund data, however you can buy our <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552" target="_blank">paid plugin</a> to get access to product Refund data

+= Does your plugin supports Multilingual Wordpress site? =

+Our plugin does not support Multilingual Wordpress site.

 = How to verify if you have implemented the Plugin well? =